-New D.C. vaccine sign-up system to launch Wednesday; Maryland raises more equity questions
+New D.C. vaccine sign-up system to launch Wednesday; in Maryland, more equity questions arise

-In Virginia, meanwhile, the first case of the so-called South African variant was detected, in a central Virginia resident with no history of travel while exposed to the virus, the Virginia Department of Health said.
-The variant, known as B.1.351, has been detected in 20 states or territories, including Maryland and the District, according to the Centers for Disease Control.

-Infection rates in Virginia, Maryland and the District have leveled off after a post-holiday surge, but are still slightly higher than they were in the summer and fall.
+Infection rates in Virginia, Maryland and the District have leveled off after a post-holiday surge but are still slightly higher than they were in the summer and fall.
 Experts say mask-wearing, physical distancing and frequent hand-washing remain critical, especially as the virus mutates, creating variants that may spread more easily than the base strain.

-On Monday, the region reported 1,768 new infections, including 892 in Virginia, 716 in Maryland and 160 in the District.
-The reported death toll climbed to 18,681, including 87 in Virginia, eight in Maryland and five in the District.
+On Monday, the region reported 1,768 new infections: 892 in Virginia, 716 in Maryland and 160 in the District.
+The reported death toll climbed to 18,681, with 87 new deaths in Virginia, eight in Maryland and five in the District.

 D.C.
 Mayor Muriel E. Bowser (D) said the city’s revamped portal for vaccine appointments will launch Wednesday.
-It asks eligible residents to register once, and then await an email with a link they can use to make an appointment.
+It will ask eligible residents to register once and then await an email with a link they can use to make an appointment.

-Bowser said the portal should provide a smoother process than the first-come, first-serve system, which crashed repeatedly as tens of thousands of people competed for a few thousand appointments two mornings a week.
+Bowser said the portal should run more smoothly than the first-come, first-serve system that crashed repeatedly as tens of thousands of people competed for a few thousand appointments two mornings a week.
 The city’s vaccine allotment is also increasing.

 The mayor stressed that those who register first Wednesday will not have an advantage over others who register later.
-Once registrants are chosen to get a vaccine, they’ll be notified through a call, text or email and need to book their appointment within 48 hours — or wait until they’re selected again.
+Once registrants are chosen to get a vaccine, they will be notified through a call, a text or an email and will need to book their appointment within 48 hours — or wait until they are selected again.

 The first invitations to make an appointment through the new system will go out Friday, Bowser said.
-Going forward, invitations will be sent out on Thursdays and Sundays at 10 a.m.
+Going forward, invitations will be sent out at 10 a.m.
+Thursdays and Sundays.
 Eligible individuals may also register over the phone.

-“One thing I know is that if we find something that doesn’t work exactly right, we’ll fix it,” she said.
+“One thing I know is that if we find something that doesn’t work exactly right, we’ll fix it,” Bowser said.
 “But this system is meant for you to have that frustration once, not week after week.”

 Maryland’s governor says Black residents don’t want to get vaccinated.
 But thousands are seeking shots.